thomasbrawner/regime_failure/README.md

 23 October 2014

-- `gwf_democracies.ipynb`: this notebook details variable construction for the proportion of democratic states in the geographic neighborhood surrounding authoritarian countries.
-Four definitions of neighborhood are used.
-The notebook can be viewed and downloaded [here](http://nbviewer.ipython.org/github/thomasbrawner/regime_failure/blob/master/gwf_democracies.ipynb).
+- `gwf_democracies.py`: this script executes variable construction for the proportion of democratic states in the geographic neighborhood surrounding authoritarian countries.
+A corresponding IPython Notebook with greater detail can be viewed [here](http://www.thomaswbrawner.com/democratic-neighborhoods.html)
-- `gwf_democracies.py`: this script executes variable construction as described in `gwf_democracies.ipynb`